unyt-org/uix/docs/manual/11 Functions and Contexts.md

 ### Scenario 1: Stationary exported functions

-Per default, all functions in a UIX app are stationary, meaning that they exist only in their origin context and cannot be transferred to another endpoint.
+By default, all functions in a UIX app are stationary, meaning that they exist only in their origin context and cannot be transferred to another endpoint.

 However, they can still be *called* from other endpoints - the function execution just always takes place in the original context.